DavisLaboratory/Db_Compare/README.md

 ### Databases for step 2

 Download the following files and place in the directory created in step 1.
-* Download the OWL file for Ractome (from Reactome, [BioPAX level 3](https://reactome.org/download/current/biopax.zip)) and name it RXM.owl
+* Download the OWL file for Ractome, use Homo_sapiens (from Reactome, [BioPAX level 3](https://reactome.org/download/current/biopax.zip)) and name it RXM.owl
 * Download the OWL file for PhosphoSitePlus (from PhosphoSitePlus, [BioPAX:Kinase-substrate information](https://www.phosphosite.org/staticDownloads)) and name it PSP.owl
 * Download the file for the full version of PhosphoSitePlus (from PhosphoSitePlus, [Phosphorylation_site_dataset](https://www.phosphosite.org/staticDownloads)) and name it PSP_full.tsv
 * Download the OWL file for HPRD (from Pathway Commons [PathwayCommons11.hprd.BIOPAX.owl.gz ](https://www.pathwaycommons.org/archives/PC2/v11/PathwayCommons11.hprd.BIOPAX.owl.gz)) and name it HPRD.owl